gmdfalk/dotfiles/README.md

     rcup -B generic -v
 ```

 A note on symlinks:
-Please note that Cygwin creates "fake" symlinks by default which Windows cannot read.
+Cygwin creates "fake" symlinks by default which Windows cannot read.
 So, if, like me, you want to be able to use the dotfiles both in Cygwin and in normal Windows applications (e.g. git/ssh/gpg configs), you have two options:
   1) Use the `COPY_ALWAYS` option in .rcrc, for instance with the entry `COPY_ALWAYS="*"` to match every file.
    The obvious drawback is that any changes you make will not be automatically registered with the dotfiles repository.
 It's also slower when synchronizing.
   2) Tell Cygwin to use native NTFS symlinks.
 To do that, you'll have to `export CYGWIN="winsymlinks:native"` before running `rcup`.
    This is the method i use but it has two caveats:
     a) it requires administrator rights (i.e. start the Cygwin terminal emulator with "Run as administrator" and
     b) it requires Windows Vista/2008 or later.
 Even then, native NTFS symlinks might behave strangely but this method is what works for me.

 A word on `$PATH`:
 You  might want to remove applications from `$PATH` that provide Windows versions of unix tools e.g. Git for Windows.